-A. Damage to Uniforms and Privately Owned Safety Equipment

-1. Reimbursement - Reimbursement shall be either payment for cost of repairs or the depreciated value of items damaged beyond repair in the line of duty.
-Cost of repairs not to exceed cost or depreciated value.

-2. Value - Value of equipment damaged beyond repair will be computed on the depreciated value at the time of damage.
-Uniform parts damaged beyond repair in the course of duty will be reimbursed at replacement value.

-B. Privately Owned Safety Equipment

-- 1. Risk Officers electing to carry their own equipment do so at their own expense and risk. - 2.
+- A. Damage to Uniforms and Privately Owned Safety Equipment - 1.
+Reimbursement Reimbursement shall be either payment for cost of repairs or the depreciated value of items damaged beyond repair in the line of duty.
+Cost of repairs not to exceed cost or depreciated value. - 2.
+Value Value of equipment damaged beyond repair will be computed on the depreciated value at the time of damage.
+Uniform parts damaged beyond repair in the course of duty will be reimbursed at replacement value. - B. Privately Owned Safety Equipment - 1.
+Risk Employees electing to carry their own equipment do so at their own expense and risk. - 2.
 Maintenance The Department will not repair or maintain privately-owned equipment except as provided for in this policy. - 3.
 Personal Property Personal property stolen, damaged or destroyed while on duty will only be replaced if it is an item covered in this policy and there is no negligence on the part of the officer.
 A theft report must be filed.
 Items stolen from an unlocked vehicle will not be reimbursed.
 Any payment from the County will be reduced by the proceeds of any insurance or awards collected through the court.
 The employee must file a claim.
-If employee fails to file a claim, the County will not reimburse.

-C. Replacement Cost

-When a member elects to substitute privately owned equipment for a similar item or items available through the County issue, no more than the current replacement cost of the County issued item or items will be allowed when computing reimbursement for equipment destroyed.
+If employee fails to file a claim, the County will not reimburse. - C. Replacement Cost or items available through the County issue, no more than the current replacement cost of the County issued item or items will be allowed when computing reimbursement for equipment destroyed.